Trials: Divine Healing — What, Why, How?

 God has not promised to heal everybody every time.
 Even those who believe God’s promise is absolute understand that.
 But what are the conditions for God’s promise of healing?
 And how should we understand James 5:14-15, Psalm 103:3 and other verses?

 Conditions for healing

 One condition long understood to be a condition of healing is the condition of faith or belief.
 In Matthew 9:29 Christ promised to heal if the man had faith.
-Plainly, faithcan be a condition for healing.
-Yet, it would not be correct to say that faith has always been a condition of healing, nor that it necessarily must be every time God heals.
+Faith can be a condition for healing.
+Yet, it would not be correct to say that faith has always been a condition of healing, nor that it must be present every time God heals.
 The Bible records examples of healing where faith doesn’t seem to have been a factor.
 Acts 3:1-8 is such a case.

 What is God’s will?

 God’s great purpose for you is to give you eternal life as his own child in his kingdom.
-He will do nothing to you or for you that will jeopardize or lessen your chances for his kingdom, nor that will lessen your potential reward.
+He will do nothing to you or for you that will jeopardize his purpose, nor that will lessen your potential reward.

 |Sometimes it just is not God’s will to heal us, because the suffering has an overriding purpose in our lives.|

 1 John 5:14 states that God hears us whenever we ask anything in prayer “according to his will.”
 Sometimes it is not God’s will to heal us, because the suffering has some other purpose in our lives.
 We may never know what it is — we just have to trust God to do what is best for us.